bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

 The slightly annoying thing here would be that if you were maintaining this package across multiple platforms and versions, you'd have to manage the version/release strings for each.
-For example, for the **whois** package, we might have something like:
+For example, for the **whois** package, we might have several different versions for each platform:

 ```
      5.1.0-1.el5
      5.1.1-3.el6
      5.1.1-2.el7
 ```

-...you're kinda at the mercy of the rpm maintainer, and their version/release scheme.
-It's annoying that the platform is included in the release for example.
-It would be preferable to be able to just say '5.1.1' and have the provider figure out if we're running that version, but alas, it's not that smart.
-Hopefully newer versions of Puppet will offer more options to help with this.
+It's annoying that the platform (el5, el6, or el7) must be included in the release for example.
+If you don't include it, Puppet will not recognize the version.
+It would be preferable to be able to just say '5.1.1' and have the provider figure out if we're running that version, but this wouldn't help us if the '5.1.1' version isn't available on EL5, and we want to install '5.1.0' there.

+One solution to this problem could be using Hiera along with **$::operatingsystemmajrelease** in the hierarchy, and then specifying the specific package version string for each in the appropriate yaml file.
+We will look at configuring Hiera in the next lab, and show how to do this.

 ---